 steps_to_project_root=1, # - how many directories up to look for project root

-override=True # - whether to overwrite existing environment variables
+override=True, # - whether to overwrite existing values in os.environ

 )